 On the Road to Kaza: Stopping at Key Monastery

-Key Monastery was a small mark on a printed map when we began our drive through the Spiti Valley.
-My father had noted it as an en route stop, nothing more than a possible detour on our way to Kaza.
-We did not plan around it, and at that point, we were not sure we would even go.
+Key Monastery was just a small dot on a printed map when we started our drive through Spiti Valley.
+My father had circled it lightly in pen, more like a maybe stop than an actual plan.
+At that point, we honestly did not know if we would even go there.

 Road conditions while traveling from Kaza through the Spiti Valley (Photo: Arpan Ray)